gerbender017/laravel-test/README.md

 - [x] Create a resourceful Controller for an object called Review.
 - [x] Add a route that points to your Review Controller and have it return a new blade view
 - [x] Can you explain to me why the route /specials is failing and fix it.
+    * Basically, the Error Exception Returns MethodNotAllowedHttpException which means you are POSTING to a GET route, and based on the Laravel Docs, You cannot return views via post because of  CSRF protection
 - [x] What version of Laravel is this application using?
+    * Laravel 5.8,

 ## Simple Tasks